 2. Test Site Speed

 Site speed isn’t just an important element of technical SEO.
-Poor page load speed is a great way to send users running from your site to a competitor.
+Poor page load speed will send users running from your site to a competitor.
 Good page load speed leads to higher user satisfaction with higher engagement rates and more links—all signals that Google pays attention to.
-Take advantage of Google’s PageSpeed Insights to check your site’s speed on both mobile and desktop.
+Take advantage of Google’s PageSpeed Insights to check your site’s speed on both mobile and desktop during an SEO audit.

 3. Check Title Tags